kalarsu/letscodejavascript/README.md

     This is what it meant, self-documentation.

-11. Clean the code as following:
+11. Clean the code as following

         (function(){
             "use strict";//help javascript prevent errors, not allow sloppy coding